Originally published: 01.OCT.2021

 - Has the discharge lasted for a prolonged period?

 As a general rule, if you answer yes to any of the questions above or have any signs of discomfort, particularly in the pelvis, or any associated discomfort in your vagina, you should be examined by a physician.
-“Your doctor can let you know if your yellow discharge is completely normal”, says Dr. Rowley, “or if there’s a bigger issue that needs treatment”.

 Why Might Older Women See Yellow Vaginal Discharge?

-Dr. Rowley says that bacteria and other infective agents tend to grow and thrive in this type of environment resulting in infections that can cause your discharge to change color, including yellow.
+During menopause, your vagina becomes less acidic and the walls become thinner putting you at a greater risk of infection.
+Bacteria and other infective agents tend to grow and thrive in this type of environment resulting in infections that can cause your discharge to change color, including yellow.

-Excluding standard biological changes, these types of infections can also be found in women who experience the menopause before the age of 40, also known as early menopause.
-Undergoing a hysterectomy, receiving radiation and/or hormonal therapy for cancer can also impact on vaginal discharge.
+Excluding standard biological changes, these types of infections can also be found in women who experience menopause before the age of 40, also known as early menopause.
+Undergoing a hysterectomy, receiving radiation and/or hormonal therapy for cancer can also impact vaginal discharge.

 The average menstrual cycle lasts between 25 and 30 days.
 Sometimes if you have a short menstrual cycle you may notice brownish-yellow discharge right after your period.
 Menstrual blood may give your discharge a brownish-yellow tint, which should go away by itself over a couple days.